PaivarintaJohannes/GSM-radar/360Tutka/README.md

 ## Contributing
 If you find any issues or have suggestions for improvement, please submit an issue or pull request on GitHub.

-## License
-This code is licensed under the MIT License.
-See the LICENSE file for details.